 A Restorative Approach

-John Keble School has begun a journey towards becoming a Restorative School.
-This is an approach that permeates all areas of school life and as it takes shape it will touch all our community members (pupils, staff, parents, carers, governors, visitors, students, etc).
+John Keble School is a completely restorative school.
+This is an approach that permeates all areas of school life and touches all our community members (pupils, staff, parents, carers, governors, visitors, students, etc).

 As a restorative school, we recognise that: